Glossary of technical writing terms

 litho printing

-The 'traditional' method of producing printed documentation.
+Litho printing is the 'traditional' method of printing.
 For low print volumes, digital printing is a better option.
 For a comparison, see 'Digital printing for software manuals'.

-The process of converting a document from one language into another language.
-Translation of text is a large part of this.
+Localization is the process of changing a document from one language into a different language.
+Translation of text is a large part of localization.
 Analogies, symbols, icons, and colours must be evaluated and possibly changed, because their meanings can change across cultures.
+Refer also to globalization; internationalization.

 locator

-In a printed index, a page number that comes after a heading or a subheading, and which tells a reader where to find information about the heading or the subheading.
+In a printed index, a locator is a page number that comes after a heading or a subheading, and which tells a reader where to find information about the heading or the subheading.
 In an online index, no page number exists.
 Instead, the heading or the subheading is a hyperlink.

 M top of page